Mcastres/Bodacc/README.md

 Boaper use the Nokogiri [gem](https://github.com/sparklemotion/nokogiri) and Mechanize [gem](https://github.com/sparklemotion/nokogiri) in order to scrap and download every files.
 After having decompressed them, they are registered in a postgresql database.

+If you use this scraper for the first time, inserting 2008-2016 announcements might take a looooooong time.
+There is more than 20 millions announcements to insert so...

 That's it !

 ## Built With